nikhil-barapatre/contact-manager/README.md

 This is a single-page web application for managing a list of contacts.
 It's built with a modern React stack, focusing on a clean component structure, efficient state management, and a great user experience.

 The application allows users to view, add, edit, and delete contacts.
-It also includes features like server-side searching, filtering, and pagination to handle data efficiently.
+It also includes features like contact searching, filtering, and pagination to handle data efficiently.

 ## Project Highlights

 *   **Modern React Stack:** Utilizes React v18, Zustand, TanStack React Query, and React Hook Form.
-*   **Efficient Data Handling:** Implements server-side pagination, searching, and filtering, ensuring the app remains fast and responsive even with a large number of contacts.
+*   **Efficient Data Handling:** Implements pagination, searching, and filtering, ensuring the app remains fast and responsive even with a large number of contacts.
 *   **Robust State Management:** Cleanly separates client-side UI state (like search input and toggles) from server-side cache (the contact list itself).
 *   **Reusable Component Architecture:** Features a well-organized structure with reusable components like `ContactCard` and a versatile `ContactForm` for both adding and editing.
 *   **Enhanced User Feedback:** Provides a global loading spinner for all background data operations and displays clear, non-intrusive snackbar notifications for API errors.